 What I didn’t expect was that it would be so transformational.
 What started as a blog about life as an anonymous financial writer targeted to all other unnamed writers tucked away in the communications and marketing departments of financial firms became my own personal finance blog.
 A place to express my own thoughts about money in my own way.
 A place to explore the meaning and mysteries of money by probing questions like: how can money make us happy?, how can we develop a healthy relationship with money?, what can people who are financially independent tell us about living a good life?

 And with that came personal transformation.
 This blog is not a money-making machine.
 I would not recommend someone start a blog in hopes of getting rich.
 But blogging has been profitable in other personal ways.

 To name a few: Adding to the public conversation of money has led to meeting many great people in finance — writers, investors, advisers, etc. — most of them people who I’ve admired for years.
 Publishing each post knowing that I have no control over whether it will be read and/or shared has boosted my sense of humility immensely.
-Most of all, it has been a exercise in endurance, to keep a consistent writing pace but also trying to writer each post better than the last one.
+Most of all, it has been a exercise in endurance, to keep a consistent writing pace but also trying to write each post better than the last one.

 So, my one big lesson from blogging: Dedicate yourself to a long-term project or skill or challenge, and it will provide greater benefits in your life than just the accomplishment of the thing itself.

 In other words, the sum is greater than the parts.
 You must undertake a challenge that is commensurate with the happiness, success, well-being, etc., that you seek.
 It is those activities that give life fullness.